wonderingabout/gtp2ogs-tutorial/docs/3A2-linux-install-gt2ogs-js-with-npm.md

 added 88 packages from 54 contributors in 5.734s
 ```

-The path that is highlighted in red will be important for later
+The path that is highlighted **/usr/lib/node_modules/gtp2ogs/** will be important for later

 Note : in some situations npm is installed in /usr/local/lib/node_modules/gtp2ogs/gtp2ogs.js